zhenmin01/apu-medical-info-system/README.md

 - [Contributors](#contributors)

 ## Features
-- **Data Security**: Implements enhanced security measures to protect sensitive data.
+- **Data Security**: The project employs robust encryption techniques, including both symmetric and asymmetric encryption, to secure sensitive data like patient details and medical diagnoses.
+Additionally, Row-Level Security (RLS) and Column-Level Security (CLS) are implemented to ensure that only authorized users can access or modify specific rows or columns of data, enhancing overall data protection.
-- **Permission Management**: Different roles (e.g., Data Admin, Doctors, Patients) have specific access controls.
+- **Permission Management**: Role-Based Access Control (RBAC) is used to assign specific permissions based on user roles, ensuring that each role has access only to the data and functionalities they need.
+This granular control is further refined with precise permission settings on views, tables, and stored procedures, minimizing the risk of unauthorized access.
-- **Auditing**: Monitors database activities to prevent data fraud.
+- **Auditing**: The project includes comprehensive auditing features to monitor and log all database activities.
+This ensures that any unauthorized or suspicious actions are tracked, providing a reliable mechanism for maintaining data integrity and investigating potential security breaches.

 ## Installation
 1. Clone the repository: